60% off our 21st Century Classroom online course for a limited time only! 🎉

 While students are researching, I also have them search for the answers to target questions that I pre-wrote for them.
 Here, students applied the paraphrasing and direct quoting skills they practiced earlier in the week, as well as cited the source where they found the information.
 The information they gather in this segment of the lesson will eventually become the content of their video reports.

-I love using Adobe Express with my students because it’s incredibly easy and intuitive to use, and the final products always turn out looking polished and professional.
+I love using Adobe Spark Post with my students because it’s incredibly easy and intuitive to use, and the final products always turn out looking polished and professional.

-Adobe Express has a free version that is perfectly fine to use with students.
+Adobe Spark Post has a free version that is perfectly fine to use with students.
 Similar to other free versions, it will leave a watermark on videos, and some templates won’t be available.
-Schools can also access free Adobe Express accounts for students.
+Schools can also access free Adobe Spark accounts for students.
 Click here in order to find out more information about how to get an edu account.

-Watch my tutorial video to learn how to create videos with students using Adobe Express.
+Watch my tutorial video to learn how to create videos with students using Adobe Spark.
 Claudio Zavala Jr. also has lots of great tutorials on the subject.

-Once in Adobe Express, go up to ‘Create a Project,’ choose ‘Video.’
+Once in Adobe Spark Post, go up to ‘Create a Project,’ choose ‘Video.’

 Select 'Create a Project'